Cart 0

 Discover

-Massive bands, architectural structures, and bold profiles define one of the major evolutions of 2026.
-This trend marks a shift away from thin, discreet solitaires in favor of creations where the metal plays as important a role as the center stone.
-Rings are becoming true wearable sculptures, with unapologetic volumes and plays of solid and void spaces.
+Bold, substantial bands, architectural structures, and assertive profiles define one of the major evolutions of 2026.
+This trend moves away from fine, discreet solitaires in favor of creations where the metal plays a role as important as the center stone.
+Rings become true wearable sculptures, with confident volume and a play of solid and openwork.

-Contemporary designs explore mixed metals, combining yellow gold and white gold or rose gold and platinum in a single piece.
-Bands split, intertwine, or create negative spaces around the stone, generating visual effects that change depending on the viewing angle.
-East-West settings, where the stone is oriented horizontally rather than vertically, also contribute to this search for unexpected silhouettes.
+Contemporary designs explore mixed metals, pairing yellow gold with white gold or rose gold with platinum in a single piece.
+Bands split, intertwine, or create negative space around the stone, producing visual effects that shift with the viewing angle.
+East-West settings, where the stone is set horizontally rather than vertically, also contribute to this pursuit of unexpected silhouettes.

-This sculptural approach transforms the engagement ring into a wearable work of art.
-Metalwork is no longer just functional but becomes an expressive element in its own right, dialoguing with the center stone and creating a strong visual identity.
-These creations are particularly suited to those looking for a piece of jewelry that stands out for its design as much as its stone.
+This sculptural approach transforms the engagement ring into wearable art.
+The metalwork is no longer merely functional; it becomes a fully expressive element, engaging in dialogue with the center stone and creating a strong visual identity.
+These creations are particularly suited to those seeking a jewel that stands out as much for its design as for its stone.

 Loop Pear Diamond Ring - Lauredi